ekkinox/yai/README.md

 ## Description

-Yo is a AI powered assistant for your terminal.
+`Yo` is an AI powered assistant for your terminal.

-It can generate ready to use command lines or discuss to help you, you just need to talk with it in your natural language.
+It can generate ready to use command lines or discuss to help you, you just need to talk with it using your natural language.

 To be the most accurate possible, Yo is already aware of your:
 - operating system